 A recipient of the Honors Bachelor of Chemical Engineering must satisfy the following:

-- 1. All requirements for the Bachelor of Chemical Engineering degree. - 2.
-All generic University requirements for the Honors Degree (see page 27).
+- 1. All requirements for the Bachelor of Chemical Engineering degree. - All generic University requirements for the Honors Degree (see p.
+30).
 Graduate courses approved for this purpose by the department may be counted as Honors courses.

 DEPARTMENTAL STANDARDS